node-gradle/gradle-node-plugin/docs/faq.md

 }
 ````

-The `execOverrides` option enables to customize all the other thinks that can be configured in an `ExecSpec` thanks to
+The `execOverrides` option enables to customize all the other things that can be configured in an `ExecSpec` through
-a closure that takes the `ExecSpec` as parameter.
+an Action that takes the `ExecSpec` as parameter.
 Note that it is executed last, possibly overriding already set
 parameters such as the working directory.

 ```gradle